Skip to content

 # Interpolate values for raster cell locations

-interpolated = interpolator.interpolate(cell_coords)
+interpolated = interpolator.interpolate(cell_lats, cell_lons)

 Use Cases